dovetail-lab/fabric-operation/dovetail/README.md

 FLOGO_APP_PROP_RESOLVERS=env FLOGO_APP_PROPS_ENV=auto PORT=8989 APPUSER=Admin FLOGO_LOG_LEVEL=DEBUG FLOGO_SCHEMA_SUPPORT=true FLOGO_SCHEMA_VALIDATION=false CRYPTO_PATH=/Users/yxu/work/dovetail-lab2/fabric-operation/org1.example.com/gateway ../org1.example.com/gateway/marble-client_darwin_amd64
 ```

 The client service opens a port `8989` for REST API calls.
+It also specifies `Admin` as the `APPUSER` that is used to send chaincode requests by this client service.
+This variable can be configured as any user of `org1`, e.g., `Alice` or `Bob` which are also specified in [org1.env](../config/org1.env) and created during the bootstrap process.

 ### Invoke chaincode using REST APIs